UCL/TDMS/doc/developers.md

 ## What?

-The physics and method used by TDMS is described in [this pdf document](https://github.com/UCL/TDMS/blob/gh-doc/masterdoc.pdf) (the source is in [doc/latex](https://github.com/UCL/TDMS/blob/main/doc/latex)).
+The physics background and numerical methods used by TDMS are described in [this pdf document](https://github.com/UCL/TDMS/blob/gh-doc/masterdoc.pdf) (the source is in [doc/latex](https://github.com/UCL/TDMS/blob/main/doc/latex)).
 In terms of the code, `tdms` is a C++ binary that can be installed in your path.
 We build with [CMake](https://cmake.org/) to be moderately platform-independent.
-We run CI builds and tests in Windows, Ubuntu, and MacOS.
+We run continuous integration builds and tests on Windows, Ubuntu, and MacOS.

 ### Dependencies